alvinr/data-modeling/aerospike/activity_stream/README.md

             ]
   }

 To make this example simpler to follow, we will simply add a copy of the message to each recipient.
-In reality, you may want to store the message text once, then add the primary key of the message to a list of each of the users ­ but that's just an optimization of this basic pattern.
+In reality, you may want to store the message text once, then add the primary key of the message to a list of each of the users ­- but that's just an optimization of this basic pattern.

-Here's some Python code to show how we could cross­post the message to each of the recipients (and the sender), and then print the stream for a given user:
+Here's some Python code to show how we could cross­-post the message to each of the recipients (and the sender), and then print the stream for a given user:

 ```python
 import aerospike